 In 1925, four bells that dated from as early as 1665 were recast and augmented to the current ring of six.
 They are considered to be amongst the most tuneful rings of bells in the county and are relatively light; the heaviest bell weighs 9cwt 1stone and 2lbs (about 465kg) and is tuned in A.

-Our band, which comprises beginners and experienced ringers from 14 years old to (much) older, meets every Thursday evening between 7.30 and 9:00pm to practice; on the first Thursday of every other month we travel to Tattenhall for a combined practice to share expertise.
+Our band comprises beginners and experienced ringers from 15 years old to (much) older.
+We practice at St. Mary's every Thursday between 7.30 and 9:00pm except on the first Thursday of every other month when we go to Tattenhall for a combined practice to share expertise.

 Occasionally we receive requests for visitors to ring the bells.
 We try to accommodate visiting bands while keeping the amount of extra ringing acceptable to those living nearby.
 Any recent and upcoming visits will be listed in "News and Events" below.